 Protecting your means-tested benefits

 Your financial circumstances will change if your compensation claim is successful.
 This means that if you receive any means tested benefits they may be at risk.
 You can protect your entitlement to your benefits by setting up a trust at the end of the compensation claim.

 Our specialist solicitors will be happy to advise you about this when your case concludes.

 The legal costs associated with a compensation claim include solicitor fees, barrister fees, experts’ fees, court fees and fees for obtaining records for your case.

 When you win your compensation claim, normal practice is for the Defendant to pay most, if not all of your legal costs.
 Deciding how much the Defendant should pay can add to the length of the claim.
 We have a specialist team who work independently from our solicitors to ensure the solicitors’ costs process is dealt with speedily and to your advantage.

 Investing compensation requires thought and often specialist advice.
 We can make a personal recommendation to an appropriate adviser on request.

-Contact our dedicated armed forces compensation solicitors or phone 020 7288 4800 to discuss your claim further in complete confidence.
+Contact our military compensation solicitors online or call 020 7288 4800 to discuss your claim further, without charge or obligation.